flatiron-labs/book-club/the-art-of-agile-development/chapter-5-thinking.md

 #### How to Pair
 * Always be willing to make or join a new pair.
 * You should switch pairs multiple times a day.
-__Rishi Note:__ Personally, this is one of the few thins I really questioned.
+__Rishi Note:__ Personally, this is one of the few things I really questioned.
 Let me know if you agree. :)
 * Be physically comfortable.
 * Talk about what you're doing throughout the process.
 * Expect to be tired at the end.
 You should have accomplished a lot.